New York Commercial Vehicle Accident Lawyers

 All commercial vehicles, in particular large trucks, are regulated by the Federal Motor Carrier Safety Administration (FMCSA).
 According to the FMCSA, commercial vehicles play a critical role in the nation’s economy; large trucks move billions of tons of goods each year, and millions of Americans work with commercial vehicles in various aspects of the transportation industry.
 Because company-owned vehicles tend to be much larger than a typical car, the employees who drive them must exercise extreme caution.
 If they do not, other motorists, pedestrians, and cyclists are at risk of being seriously injured in a collision.
 If you have been injured in a crash with a commercial vehicle, you may be unsure how to proceed, or if you are even able to bring a claim; the commercial vehicle crash lawyers at Block O’Toole & Murphy can help.

 Block O’Toole & Murphy is a premier New York personal injury law firm with a highly respected reputation for obtaining maximum compensation for injury victims throughout the state.
 Tenacious and aggressive, these accomplished trial lawyers relish the chance to take on a big company on behalf of one of their injured clients.
-Our New York personal injury attorneys have achieved countless successful results for clients, totaling more than one billion dollars in verdicts and settlements.
+Our New York personal injury attorneys have achieved countless successful results for clients, totaling more than 1.5 billion dollars in verdicts and settlements.

 The lawyers at Block O’Toole & Murphy have extensive experience litigating commercial vehicle accident cases.
 We have obtained some of the top results for these kinds of cases in New York State, including $14 million and $13.5 million settlements.
 To speak to an attorney, call 212-736-5300 or fill out our contact form today.